-The Group is a wholly-owned sub-group of TCE Group Limited and ultimately Tata Chemicals Limited, a company incorporated in India and quoted on the BSE.
+The Company is a wholly-owned subsidiary of TCE Group Limited and ultimately Tata Chemicals Limited, a company incorporated in India and quoted on the Bombay Stock Exchange.
 Board and Audit Committee Meetings are held quarterly at the TCE Group Limited level and these meetings provide shareholders with the opportunity to review the actual and forecast financial performance, strategy, risk management, governance, sustainability and ethical standards of the business.
 These formal meetings are supplemented by regular discussions and updates on a wide range of topics.